kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 device locality are required.
 However, in Kubernetes, these optimizations are handled by a disjoint set of components.

-_Topology Manager_ is a Kubelet component that aims to coordinate the set of components that are responsible for these optimizations.
+_Topology Manager_ is a kubelet component that aims to coordinate the set of components that are responsible for these optimizations.

 ## {{% heading "prerequisites" %}}